foligny/gulp-requirejs/README.md

 {
     // the baseUrl to search modules, relative to `gulpfile.js`
     baseUrl: './test/fixtures',
+    // the mapping about specific module, dependent on `html` means
+    // `subFixtures/html.js` file will be imported.
+    path: {
+        'html': 'subFixtures/html'
+    },
     // the module name you want to optimize, string or array
     module: 'optimize-info'
 }